 Ravin AI Secures Investment from IAG Firemark Ventures to Provide AI-Powered Vehicle Inspection Solutions for Retail Customers & Commercial Fleets

-Ravin AI and IAG to work together to explore deployment of Ravin's AI-powered visual inspection solutions across a range of IAG's insurance brands to streamline the condition assessment, maintenance and repair of vehicles and commercial motor fleets.
+Ravin’s AI-powered visual inspection solutions could be deployed across a range of IAG’s insurance brands to streamline the condition assessment, maintenance and repair of vehicles and commercial motor fleets.

 Many large insurance providers serving the automotive industry can often face internal and customer-facing time-lags, as well as issues relating to the consistency of vehicle assessments and claims estimates.